 Medical psychology is an academic field which is enjoying a new found appreciation in health sciences, one that takes a closer look into the interaction between psychological factors and health.
 For instance, how do physical complaints affect our psychological functioning?
 And also: why does our psychological make-up sometimes make us vulnerable to diseases, or prevent us from getting better?
 Students will constantly be confronted with thought-provoking research.
 Apart from studying these kinds of questions, medical psychologists also study doctor-patient communication and decision-making, and develop and evaluate psychological interventions for somatic complaints such as pain and fatigue.
 This allows for a more enriched understanding of these topics.

-Health Decision Sciences uses a quantitative approach is used to address medical problems with the objective of making decisions in health care based on evidence and values.
+Within the major Health Decision Sciences & Technology Assessment a quantitative approach is used to address medical problems with the objective of making decisions in health care based on evidence and values.
 The level of decision-making considered ranges from clinical decisions to health policy decisions.
 We consider individualized patient decisions, decisions for groups of patients, decisions that are incorporated into clinical guidelines, policy decisions at a regional or national level, and decisions concerning the optimal use of health research funding.
-Topics studied in Health Decision Sciences include decision modelling, simulation modelling, diagnostic and prognostic prediction, expected value, value-based health care, comparative effectiveness, cost-effectiveness, health technology assessment, and value of information.
+Topics studied in the Health Decision Sciences & Technology Assessment include decision modelling, simulation modelling, diagnostic and prognostic prediction, expected value, value-based health care, comparative effectiveness, cost-effectiveness, health technology assessment, and value of information.

 In recent years data that are collected in clinical research and public health have increased in volume and complexity.
 This enhanced even further by the scientific revolution in molecular biology and genetics, and its impact on health and the environment.
 In this context it is of paramount importance that data are analyzed with sound statistical techniques that respect their nature and adequately answer the scientific questions of interest.
 This has lead in an increased need for well-trained biostatisticians capable of handling the data analysis challenges of the modern era.